Nanomarquez/searchmas-challenge/README.md

 - Docker Compose
 - Node.js
 - PostgreSQL
+- Git
+- TypeScript

 ## Installation and Setup

 Follow these steps to get the project up and running:

-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine. `git clone https://github.com/Nanomarquez/searchmas-challenge.git`
 2. Open a terminal in the project directory.
 3. Run `docker-compose up --build` to start the Docker services.
 4. Run `npm install` to install the project dependencies.